There are four main pathways to sell local foods to schools:

 to participate in Farm to School.
 When working directly with farmers, there are many things to consider:

-- Look into Georgia farmers and distributors that can supply different items to your district throughout the year.
+- Research Georgia farmers and distributors that can supply different items to your district throughout the year.
 Find out what they can offer and when they will have it.

 Do not be afraid to ask them if they provide their products to other school districts.

-- Come up with a list of potential menu items you want to incorporate using these local farm sources and available commodities.
+- Create a list of potential menu items you want to incorporate using these local farm sources and available commodities.

 - Work with your team on how and when these items and recipes will be implemented.
 Part of adding new recipes may include taste-tests, food safety overviews and other concepts related to how to utilize these new commodities in the cafeteria.